 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your attorney-in-fact is no longer able to supervise your wishes.

 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
 You can revoke your declaration and power of attorney at any time.
 The best way to revoke your documents is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Nevada Living Wills and Durable Powers of Attorney for Health Care.

-When you make a health care directive with Quicken WillMaker Plus, it will conform to all of Nevada’s laws about living wills and health care powers of attorney.
-It will also print with plain English instructions that detail how to make it legal.
+When you make a health care directive with Quicken WillMaker Plus, it will conform to Nevada law and it will also print with plain English instructions that tell you how to make it legal.